 The Non-Dual is often used as one of the countless words for” the Source”.
 Tibetan Buddhism calls Source “The Luminous Ground” or “Rigpa”.
 Zen calls it “The Buddha”.

-All mystic traditions are aiming at realizing this true reality – the Non-Dual.
-But how is it to realize it?
+All mystic traditions are aiming at realising this true reality – the Non-Dual.
+But how is it to realise it?
 It can be expressed in so many ways, keeping in mind that no words can really express it.
 It is like being a neutral awareness that permeates and makes up all experiences: perceptions, feelings and thoughts – all that the six senses can perceive (the mind is the sixth sense).

 When we know it, we know that it is the most natural and the most truthful.
 To live in separation, in duality, is not true and therefore painful.
 That is the reason why most people feel a longing for something real; we know in the depth of our heart that something real is missing.